fenixkz/rl_journey/Lesson-4/theory.md

 ---

 9. **Separate vs. Shared Networks**

 You can structure your Actor and Critic networks in two ways:

-- **Shared Network:** A common "base" network (e.g., CNN layers for image input) processes the observation, and then the output splits into two separate "heads"—one that outputs the action probabilities (the actor) and one that outputs the state value (the critic).
+- **Shared Network:** A common "base" network (e.g., CNN layers for image input) processes the observation, and then the output splits into two separate "heads" - one that outputs the action probabilities (the actor) and one that outputs the state value (the critic).
 - **Separate Networks:** The Actor and Critic are two completely independent neural networks, each with its own set of weights and its own optimizer.

 **Which is better?** While a shared network is more parameter-efficient, many high-performing implementations use separate networks.
 The reason is that the policy and value functions have very different objectives.
 The policy loss and value loss can sometimes create conflicting gradients that interfere with each other when they have to update a shared set of weights.
 Using separate networks completely isolates them, which can lead to more stable training, especially in simpler environments where parameter efficiency is less of a concern.

 With these details, we now have a complete picture of Proximal Policy Optimization, a robust and effective on-policy algorithm.

 PPO is considered a state-of-the-art algorithm, even at the time of writing (2025).
 There are many reasons why PPO became so popular and why it achieves such good results on different problems: